Franck115/NTM-Assembly/README.md

 Hi,
 Franck here,
-This is the assembly script by trycycler
+This is the assembly script using the trycycler assembler

 #first of all we filter the reads by quality using fitlong; using the codes